elliefy/DataCollection_Reddit/README.md

 Web scraping package - rvest
 ----------------
-This GitHub repository contains data, code and refereces materials related to R package `RedditExtractoR`.
+This GitHub repository contains data, code and refereces materials related to R package [`RedditExtractoR`] (https://cran.r-project.org/web/packages/RedditExtractoR/RedditExtractoR.pdf)

 The `RedditExtractoR` is to scrape Reddit data.
 We are going to exemplify how to use this package to pull out Reddit data and output a dataframe.